 Sponsors will generally approach channels with a significant number of followers or subscribers.
 Even if you don’t have thousands of followers yet, you can still approach companies and pitch them your channel.
 Look for brands that make sense to work with and avoid compromising your beliefs for a sponsorship.
 Viewers like authenticity, so an obvious cash grab won’t go over well.

-If you plan on reaching out to potential sponsors, have a pitch deck ready.
+If you plan on reaching out to potential sponsors, have a pitch deck template ready.
 This will show sponsors the benefits they’ll get from working with you, which can pique their interest.

 Ask for Donations